Ruthless People: Reception

 The film was a financial success, grossing $71.6 million compared to the relatively frugal budget of the film's production.
 It was Disney's highest-grossing film (excluding reissues).
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 93% based on 43 reviews, with an average score of 7.1/10.
 The website's critical consensus reads: "It's sometimes crude and tasteless, but Ruthless People wrings acid-soaked laughs out of its dark premise and gleefully misanthropic characters."
 On Metacritic, the film received a score of 78 based on 15 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert said that the film "is made out of good performances, a script of diabolical ingenuity, and a whole lot of silliness."
 Leonard Maltin agreed that this "clever farce" has "lots of laughs, bright performances, but turns sour: these really are unpleasant people!"

 Although it has been argued that Ruthless People was influenced by O. Henry's story "The Ransom of Red Chief", writer Dale Launer claims that it was inspired by the kidnapping of Patricia Hearst and that the similarities between the film and the earlier story were a coincidence.

 The Telugu film Money is loosely based on this film.

 Soundtrack

 The album's soundtrack was released on Epic Records.
 The track, "Waiting to See You" by Dan Hartman, is missing the first several drum bars on the CD release contained on the vinyl and cassette releases.
 The soundtrack version of "Ruthless People" is similar to the version heard in the film, including both an extended intro and a second verse edited out of the single version.
+Weird Al Yankovic parodied this song on his 1986 album Polka Party as "Toothless People."